prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 operator, causing the change to not be rolled out, as data would be lost.
 The first case - double scraping - should at minimum cause a warning.

+## Topology field discovery

+The kubernetes service discovery currently does not expose any topology field.
+Such a field would have to be added, otherwise users would have to inject such a label themselves.

+A good candidate for such fields are the `topology.kubernetes.io/*` labels which should be present on all nodes.

+There are two ways to handle this:

+1. A change to the prometheus kubernetes discovery service to add the required label to all targets.
+2. The operator could do this discovery and add a relabel rule based on the node name.

+The second solution would require the operator to constantly update the relabel configuration.
+This could lead to increased load on clusters with agressive autoscaling as well as race conditions for pods on newly created nodes, as the config change is not atomic/instant.

+As of that, a change to the kubernetes service discovery is considered the more stable, and thus preferrable solution.

 ## API changes

 Following the algorithm presented above, we suggest the following configuration